prishan/laravel-scaffolds/readme.md

 # Laravel 5 Scaffold Generator

 Hi, this is a scaffold generator for Laravel 5.
+Inspired by laraviet/l5scaffold.